Our service includes:

 How long will it take a trademark application to register?

 Lehner Law LLC will promptly follow up with you to gather information and file the application.
-It takes the government 4 to 6 months to issue a registration from a use-based application.
+It takes the government 9 to 20 months to issue a registration from a use-based application.
+The USPTO currently is experiencing delays due to an uptick in applications.
 An Intent-To-Use application will not register until use in commerce has begun.
 The government may issue office actions that slow down the process, but Lehner Law LLC will strive to work with you to respond to the office actions well before the 6-month deadline to respond to each office action so that your application registers quickly.
 If a third party opposes the application, it will be longer.

 A use-based application will have no extra costs for showing use.
 An Intent-To-Use application will need to pay for a Statement of Use and possible Extensions of Time to file the Statement of Use.
-We charge $300 per class to file the Statement of Use ($100 filing fee included).
+There is a $100 government filing fee for a Statement of Use.
 The deadline to show use my be extended up to 3 years.
-We do not charge attorney fees for extensions of time, but the filing fee for a 6-month extension is $125 per class.
+The government filing fee for each 6-month extension of time is $125 per class.

 Our application fees include responding to minor office actions at no extra attorney fee.
 We charge $400 to respond to a major rejection, which is that the mark is “merely descriptive,” “primarily a surname,” misleading, deceptive, or has a likelihood of confusion with a pre-existing mark.
 Major office actions can be predicted by a knock-out or comprehensive search.

 Additional filings are required to maintain the registration of a trademark.
 If you do not make these filings your trademark will be considered abandoned by the US Government and all of your federal registration rights will be lost.
 Specifically, there are filings due between the fifth and sixth year of ownership, at the tenth year of ownership and every ten years thereafter.
-Lehner Law LLC charges $600 for the 5th year Section 8/15 Affidavit (which includes the $300 filing fee for one class).
-We charge $700 for the Sections 8 and 9 Renewals every tenth year from the registeration date (which includes the $400 filing fee for one class).
+The government filing fee for the 5th year Section 8/15 Affidavit is $300 for each class.
+The government filing fee for Sections 8 and 9 Renewals every tenth year from the registration date is $400 for each class.

 What benefits do Intent-To-Use applications have?